akankshapawar-01/30-DAYS-OF-SQL/Day27 Views and Materialized Views/README.md

 ## Notes:
 - Use Views when data changes frequently & you want latest results.
 - Use Materialized Views when you want fast performance and don’t need real-time updates.
+---

+## 🚀 What’s Next?
+On Day 28, I will:
+- Revise Concepts and Practice queries.